noel/docs.getdbt.com/website/docs/reference/node-selection/syntax.md

 #### Notes:
 - The `--state` artifacts must be of schema versions that are compatible with the currently running dbt version.
-- The path to state artifacts can be set via the `--state` flag or `DBT_ARTIFACT_STATE_PATH` environment variable.
+- The path to state artifacts can be set via the `--state` flag or `DBT_STATE` environment variable.
 If both the flag and env var are provided, the flag takes precedence.
 - These are powerful, complex features.
 Read about [known caveats and limitations](/reference/node-selection/state-comparison-caveats) to state comparison.

 ### The "result" status